koehlma/momba/_sources/guide/construction.md.txt

 stay_action = ctx.create_action_type("stay")
 ```

-Each of these actions corresponds to a distance moved on the {math}`y`-axis:
+Each of these action types corresponds to a distance moved on the {math}`y`-axis:

 ```{jupyter-execute}
 moves = {left_action: -1, right_action: 1, stay_action: 0}